PlayOn Home User Guide.

 Setting up the Media Library in the PlayOn dashboard will allow you to browse your personal video, photo and music files.
 You can click on Media Library in the Dashboard and the click on the Media Library Settings button to get started.
 You will need to “point” PlayOn to where you store your personal media on your PC.

-Adding your media to the PlayOn Media Library will allow you to easily access it from the PlayOn Dashboard and cast it to your TV or stream it to your TV via your device’s remote control.
+Adding your media to the PlayOn Media Library will allow you to easily access it from the PlayOn Dashboard and cast it to your TV.

 Using Media Library